nim-lang/Nim/doc/manual.rst

   declareVariableWithType int, 42

-Overload resolution can be further influenced by constraining the set of types that will match the type param:
+Overload resolution can be further influenced by constraining the set of types that will match the type param.
+This works in practice to attaching attributes to types via templates.
+The constraint can be a concrete type or a type class.

 .. code-block:: nim
     :test: "nim c $1"